 "I’ve never really told my family about my passion for travel as I don’t think they would understand.
 My parents still see me as a little girl, not as a grown woman."

-"While visiting these spots, it occurred to me that taking a selfie with a giant monument or a minuscule masterpiece is, you know, really embarrassing.
-Not to mention logistically awkward.
-What trumped the embarrassing solo selfie for me, it turned out, were the numerous meals for one I had to embark on."
+“While visiting these spots, it occurred to me that taking a selfie with a large monument or a minuscule masterpiece is, you know, really embarrassing.
+Not to mention logistically awkward.”

 "I can’t remember exactly what we talked about, but what I do remember is the bright, cheery sound of her voice.
 It was probably mid-afternoon in New Zealand, perhaps my little brother had just woken up from his nap, and she chatted to me about normal life and made me feel as though I wasn’t alone.
 It was such a warm contrast from the deadly quiet, pitch black streets."